restyler/scrapeninja-node-scraper/README.md

 ```
 This will add 3 sample URLs into the `items` table in the database for scraping.

-## ScrapeNinja Subscription
+# Retrieving your API key
-ScrapeNinja is a scraping API with smart retries and rotating proxies under the hood.
+This service requires subscription to a Website Intelligence API.
+Put your key into `.env` file in root folder of the project.

 ### Via APIRoad
-Subscribe to ScrapeNinja at [ScrapeNinja API on APIRoad](https://apiroad.net/marketplace/apis/scrapeninja) and obtain your API key.
+Subscribe to ScrapeNinja at [ScrapeNinja API on APIRoad](https://apiroad.net/apis/company-intelligence) and obtain your API key.

 ### Via RapidAPI
-ScrapeNinja is also available on RapidAPI: https://rapidapi.com/restyler/api/scrapeninja (you will need to change API key name in the HTTP request then, check the code of `src/step1.js`)
+The same API is also available on RapidAPI: https://rapidapi.com/restyler/api/website-intelligence (you will need to change API key name in the HTTP request then, check the code of `src/step1.js`)

 ## Configure scraper settings:

 - Create a .env file in the project folder (you can copy from .env.dist).
 - Set your `APIROAD_KEY` within this file.

-# Running the scraper
+# [OPTIONAL] Running the scraper without UI runner
-Launch the scraper by entering the following in your terminal:
+The scraper process can be run by entering the following in your terminal:
 ```bash
 node src/step1.js
 ```